 Another way to improve upon Apple Music's standard one-month free trial is to buy an Apple audio product through the Apple Store (opens in new tab).
 Purchases of its HomePod and HomePod Mini smart speakers, as well as AirPods headphones and earbuds including AirPods (2nd and 3rd Generations), AirPods Pro 2, and AirPods Max headphones, all come with a free six-month Apple Music trial when bought through the official website.
 Beats products (also owned by Apple) offer the six-month free Apple Music trial on selected products also — be sure to check before you buy.

 Apple Music free trial via Shazam

 There's another way to better the standard one-month Apple Music trial and it doesn't involve buying anything.
 This Shazam offer runs from time to time and in the past it has offered five months' Apple Music for free.
-Currently, there's a three months free offer.
+Currently, there's a four months free offer.